alan-turing-institute/AutisticaCitizenScience/project-management/fujitsu-scrum-ceremonies/template-sprint-planning.md

 ## Agenda

-1. [Confirm backlog priority](#1-confirm-backlog-priority): Confirm with PO there have been no changes to the backlog priority
+1. [Confirm backlog priority](#1-confirm-backlog-priority): Confirm with PO there have been no changes to the backlog priority since the last backlog refinement meeting.
 2. [Confirm previous sprint is closed](#2-confirm-previous-sprint-is-closed)
 3. [Team availability](#3-team-availability): Capture team member's availability for the upcoming sprint
 4. [Story point issues in sprint](#4-story-point-issues-in-sprint)